 Temples are highly revered religious places, and it seems to be common sense to dress appropriately to enter a church or a mosque.
 At least that’s one would think.
 Unfortunately, it is not unusual to see people casually walking in with sleeveless shirts or revealing skirts.
 Please wear at least a T-shirt with sleeves, skirts or short pants that reach knee level, and remove hats or caps.
 This dress code is only enforced in a few temples such as the Grand Palace in Bangkok, but theoretically, the same applies to every temple of Thailand.
 Monks live on temple grounds so please have some respect and decency.

 4. Don’t take Buddha images out of the country

 A few years ago it was considered ‘cool’ to have a Buddha image, a statue, carving or even worse: a Buddha head on a spike.
 These are religious items and not decorations.
-National campaigns helped a lot educating travellers about this ethic and things are getting better, but shops still sell those attractive golden or elegantly carved stone items and apparently some people still buy them.
+National campaigns helped a lot educating travellers about this ethic, and things are getting better, but shops still sell those attractive golden or elegantly carved stone items, and some people always buy them.
 If found in your luggage at the airport, unless registered, your Buddha statue or image will be confiscated.

 5. Do not touch a monk

 You should not touch a monk.
 It may sound strange, but that is the way it has always been so if you see a monk in the street, always give way.
 Monks are very respected, and people step aside, and so should you.